-- A simple hair follicle (abscess) or deeper abscess in the scrotum that may involve the testicles, epididymis, or urethra.
+- A simple hair follicle or a deeper abscess in the scrotum that may involve the testicles, epididymis, or urethra.

 - The head of the penis.
 The infection may occur under the foreskin.
 This is called balanitis.

-Rashes in the groin area have many causes, such as ringworm or yeast.
+Rashes in the groin area have many causes, such as ringworm or yeast (cutaneous candidiasis).
 Most rashes can be treated at home.

 A rash may be the first symptom of a sexually transmitted infection (STI).
-If you may have been exposed to an STI, do not have sexual contact or activity until you have been evaluated by your doctor.
+If you may have been exposed to an STI, do not have sexual contact or activity until you've been checked by your doctor.
 This will reduce the risk of spreading a possible infection to your sex partner.
-Your sex partner may also need to be evaluated and treated.
+Your sex partner may also need to be checked and treated.

-Little boys may play with toys or other objects near their penis and accidentally cause an injury.
-Anything wrapped around the penis or an object in the penis needs immediate evaluation to avoid problems.
+Children may play with toys or other objects near their penis and accidentally cause an injury.
+Anything wrapped around the penis or any object in the penis needs to be checked right away to avoid problems.

 If you use a urinary catheter to drain your bladder, your doctor will give you instructions on when to call to report problems.
 Be sure to follow the instructions your doctor gave you.